zhxinyu/poLateral/README.md

 - deposit (supply): A LP deposits a certain amount of token (FIL) to the pool.
 For now, we support token WFIL.
 In return, the LP would receive 1-to-1 amount of sFIL (staked FIL) token.
 Depositor also earn interests as the tokens are supplied into the pool.

 - underwrite: A borrower can submit a request to borrow FIL token as a collateral.
-The borrower need to specific amount to be borrowed.
-The protocol will automatically calculate interest rates based on on-chain information from the borrower such as slash rate, length of operation, storage capacity.
-The borrower needs to provide collateral (could be any other tokens) in order to borrow FIL token.
+The borrower needs to specific amount to be borrowed.
+The protocol will automatically calculate interest rates based on on-chain information from the borrower such as slash rate, length of operation and storage capacity.
+The borrower needs to provide collateral (could be any other tokens, we could also add in-contract swap call in order to exchange for FIL tokens if necessary) in order to borrow FIL token.
 If borrowed successfully, the Pool contract generates a LoanAgent contract which serves as the owner and beneficiary of the miner actor.

 - activate: start the LoanAgent and begin to provide storage services.